Everybody wants to find a job they love.

 Use your list of values as a starting point.
 Look for companies within your industry that seem to align with those values.

 Do research, ask your network, and try connecting with people who work at these companies.
+Make connections with leaders in your industry.

 These will be your target companies that you’ll aim to work for.